 Dissociative drugs are characterized by their ability to make the user feel as if they are outside of their own bodies, also known as dissociation.
 They interfere with the brain’s absorption of glutamate – the chemical that controls our cognition and perception.
 The drugs can be taken as liquids, solids, gases, and powders.

 Examples of dissociative drugs are ketamine, DXM (dextromethorphan), and PCP (phencyclidine).
 Not only are the immediate effects of dissociative drugs extremely dangerous, but they can also cause detachment from reality, social withdrawal, suicidal thoughts, memory loss, depression, and anxiety.

 Opioids are drugs that have been derived from opium, and they can be found illegally and be obtained by a prescription from a doctor.
 These drugs get rid of pain and introduce euphoria in their users.
 The risk of addiction is extremely high with opioids because dependency on them can be formed within three days.

-Examples of opioids are heroin, morphine, Hydrocodone, codeine, and Vicodin.
+Examples of opioids are heroin, Opioid Pain Medication, Hydrocodone, codeine, and Opioid Pain Medication.
 Abuse of opioids can result in liver damage, brain impairment, euphoria, sedation, drowsiness, and cardiac arrest.